Contents

 Let the power-hungry box sleep until something actually needs it

 I have a beefy machine in the cupboard that exists to do exactly one thing: transcode media and crunch the occasional batch job.
-It pulls something like 90 watts at idle, which over a year is a meaningful slice of the electricity bill for a box that’s genuinely busy maybe two hours a day.
+It pulls something like 90 watts at idle, which over a year is a meaningful slice of the electricity bill for a box that is genuinely busy maybe two hours a day.
 For ages I left it running because the alternative — getting up and pressing the power button when I wanted to watch something — was worse.
-Then I wired it into Home Assistant, and now it sleeps until it’s needed and shuts itself down when it’s idle.
+Then I wired it into Home Assistant, and now it sleeps until it is needed and shuts itself down when it is idle.
 The savings paid for the effort in a couple of months.

 Wake-on-LAN (WoL) is the magic that makes this possible.
-A network card, even when the machine is “off” (technically in S5 soft-off), keeps listening for a special “magic packet” addressed to its MAC.
+A network card, even when the machine is “off” (technically in S5 soft-off), keeps a trickle of power to the NIC and listens for a special “magic packet” addressed to its MAC.
 Receive that packet, and the board powers on.
 Home Assistant can send it on a schedule, on a button press, or — the good bit — automatically when something on the network tries to reach the sleeping server.

 Advertisement

 This is where most people fail, so do it first.
-Two places need to agree:
+Two places need to agree, and if either one is wrong, nothing else in this post will work.

 1. The BIOS/UEFI.
-Find the setting usually called “Wake on LAN”, “Power On by PCI-E”, or “ErP” (which you want disabled — ErP/EuP energy-saving mode cuts power to the NIC and kills WoL).
+Find the setting usually called “Wake on LAN”, “Power On by PCI-E”, or “ErP” (which you want disabled — ErP/EuP energy-saving mode cuts power to the NIC entirely when the machine is off and kills WoL stone dead).
 Enable wake, disable ErP.
+This is the number-one reason people’s magic packets vanish into the void: the NIC has no standby power to hear them.

 2. The OS.
-On Linux, the network driver often disables WoL on shutdown.
+On Linux, the network driver often disables WoL on shutdown to save that trickle of power.
 Check and set it with ethtool:

 $ sudo ethtool eno1 | grep Wake